 If you run into problems with University accommodation, or partner accommodation, you should visit our student accommodation web pages.

 If you are in private rented accommodation Living (Ground Floor of Uni Centre) can give advice.
-Guild Advice are also really useful people to contact.
+Guild Advice (Housing) are also really useful people to contact.

 Money, Finances and Employment

 Managing money and finances is a big part of student life, and sometimes things might go wrong.
 If you have issues with student finance or tuition fees here are some people who are likely to be able to do more to help you than Wellbeing can!

 The Student Hub can be found in the Aston Webb Building, and are great for giving advice on a whole range of money related queries.

 Student Support also have some online resources, including general money advice and information about Student Support Fund, which can help you if you are having difficulties with your finances.